morningspace/lab-k8s-playground/docs/UseVagrantBox.md

 ## Demo

-Repeatable and customizable bootstrap in offline mode.
-In this demo, I turn the Wi-Fi off on my laptop, then log into the provisioned box, run `launch kubernetes helm` to specifically re-install Kubernetes and Helm.
+> Customize repeatable bootstrap in offline mode.

+In this demo, I turned Wi-Fi off on my laptop, then logged into the provisioned box, and run `launch kubernetes helm` specifically to re-install Kubernetes and Helm.

 ![](demo-1.gif)

+> Run Kubernetes tools from both OS terminal and web terminal.

-Run Kubernetes tools (kube-shell, autocompletion, kubetail, kubebox, aliases, kubens) using OS terminal and web terminal
+In this demo, I ran tools e.g. kube-shell, autocompletion, kubetail, kubebox, aliases, kubens in OS terminal first, then web terminal.

 ![](demo-2.gif)

-Use Dashboard, Grafana, Kiali, Jaeger when run Istio Bookinfo demo app
+> Use Dashboard, Grafana, Kiali, Jaeger when run Istio Bookinfo demo app.

+In this demo I had Istio and its demo app installed with Kubernetes, then tried different deployed applications in browser.

 ![](demo-3.gif)